The Vancouver Cherry Blossom Festival takes place in April most years. It features a Japan Fair and other blossom-themed events.

 Sakura Days Japan Fair at VanDusen Garden

-In 2025 Sakura Days Japan Fair happened on the weekend of April 12th and 13th.
+In 2026 Sakura Days Japan Fair happens on the weekend of April 11th and 12th.

-Each year Japanese anime comic art is featured and celebrated at the event, and there is a Japanese tea ceremony to experience, Japanese food for sale and sake to sample.
-There are also usually workshops for the public on things like origami (Japanese paper folding art), calligraphy, and ikebana (Japanese flower arranging art).
+Each year, Japanese anime comic art is featured and celebrated at the event, which includes a Japanese tea ceremony, Japanese food for sale, and sake to sample.
+There are also usually public workshops on topics such as origami (Japanese paper-folding art), calligraphy, and ikebana (Japanese flower arranging art).

-The cost for the Sakura Days Japan Fair depends on whether you are a member of VanDusen Garden and if you purchase your tickets in advance.
-Tickets purchased online in advance are around $20 for adults and $16 for seniors and teenagers.
-Kids ages 5 to 12 cost about $8, whereas children under the age of 5 enter for free.
+The cost of the Sakura Days Japan Fair depends on whether you are a VanDusen Garden member and whether you purchase your tickets in advance.
+In recent years, advance-purchase online tickets cost around $20 for adults and $16 for seniors and teenagers.
+Children ages 5 to 12 cost about $8, while children under 5 enter for free.

 Click Sakura Days Japan Fair for more information about the event.